Tax Refund – PAYE Trades

 Tool Tax Refund: What are Flat Rate Expenses

 If you are eligible for tax relief for tools and specialist equipment or clothing, you can usually claim a tool tax relief flat rate deduction.
 In most circumstances you do not need to provide receipts.
 You may be able to backdate your claim for up to four tax years.
-You can only claim flat rate expenses for tools or equipment that you have purchased yourself for work purposes, and you cannot claim if you have been reimbursed by your employer.
+You can only claim flat rate expenses for tools or equipment that you have purchased yourself for work purposes.
+Your claim will be invalid if you have been reimbursed by your employer.

-The flat rate expenses are included in your tax code, so that you will need to pay less tax in future years.
+After your first claim, the flat rate expenses are included in your tax code, so you pay less tax in future years.
 The amount of flat rate expenses that can be claimed is determined by HMRC, and varies between different industries.

 If your spending on tools and equipment exceeds the figure specified by HMRC, you may be better off claiming tax relief through a capital allowances claim instead.